blowb/blowb-doc/setup-host/basic-setup.rst

 If this command fails, you should go back and check whether the admin account is set up correctly.

-You may want to install some helpful utilities:
+You may want to install some helpful utilities (Optional):
 ::

-   sudo yum install telnet bash-completion
+   sudo yum install bash-completion nc telnet vim-enhanced

 To safely assure everything set up in this section to be applied, reboot the system.